 The Management & Communication Skills Course aims to equip the students to the profession with some essential skills, such as-

 - To provide an understanding of contemporary business environment and opportunities

-- To prepare the student for a career either in employment or in practice, by coaching them to be adaptable and accountable
+- To prepare the student for a career either in employment or in practice, by educating them to be adaptable and accountable

-Students can undergo 4-weeks Residential Programme on Professional Skills Development in lieu of GMCS by paying the required fee.
+Students can undergo 4-weeks Residential Course /One Month Non-residential Programme on Professional Skills Development in lieu of MCS Course by paying the required fee.

 The duration of the course is 15 days full time.
 Classes are held for 6 hours each day for 6 days a week (15 days X 6 hours per day = 90 hours).

 The suggested allocation of time among the broad areas of the course contents is as follows: